MarkBind/markbind/docs/userGuide/plugins/dataTable.md

 }
 ```

-To create a table with DataTable features, use the following syntax:
+To create a table with DataTable features, use one of the following syntaxes:

+1. Sortable Table:
 ```html
 <m-table sortable>
 | Name   | Age | Country   |